ssenmosip/mosip-temp-documentation/Tester-Documentation.md

 ## 2.2 Module level testing
 MOSIP module level testing cannot be completely automated due to the use of scanner devices and others that involve manual intervention.
 Therefore the following approach will be adopted for creating a controlled end to end regression test suite that considers no devices, but simulators.
 This also includes the simulation of ABIS responses via a ABIS Simulator.

+Please ensure the following prerequisites is available in the machine from where we are going to launch and test the application:
+1. Updated derby DB
+2. Registration-UI jar
+3. Java version (build 1.8.0_181-b13)

+First in order to launch the application, we must configure our machine to the center and it can be achieved by inserting a query in Derby DB where user will insert / update the MAC address of the particular machine from where user launches the application.

+# Login Functionality:
+To create a packet, the user must have a valid user name and password and more importantly on-boarded to the machine.
+The User can create one using insert query in "User details" table in Derby DB.Once logged in to the application, the user will be routed to "Home screen" where the user has option to start a New Registration, UIN Update and Lost UIN.
+If the credentials are not valid or the user is not on-boarded then the application will display appropriate error message and restricts the user to proceed further

+# Packet Creation:

+## a.
+Pre-Registration Sync:
+The resident's are allowed to provide their Demographic and basic proof documents via online.
+Upon completion of those information, they will be provided with a PRID.
+Post that the resident are supposed to make an appointment to the registration center and complete the registration.
+Once the PRID is generated, the pre-registration team will provide a service through which they will put all PRID available for the registration client and in turn RC team will get those in to their DB by Pre-Registration sync.

+## b.
+Demo Data Capture:
+Using New Registration tab on home screen, the user can either enter the resident's detail manually or the user can fetch the details using PRID(Pre-registration ID).
+When user fetches the details using PRID, the RC will check whether the information is available in DB and if not it will check online and based on availability it will display the details.
+If in case, the details are available in both places, then it will fetch it from online considering the online is the recent and updated one.
+All mandatory fields needs to be captured and the configured secondary language will display the same on the right hand side of the application.
+If user wants to transliterate the information, then using virtual keyboard the user can enter the data.

+## c.
+Document Upload
+Once demographic information are captured, the user has to upload the necessary documents through document upload screen and the document category will come from Master data.
+The user will not be allowed to upload more than one document type for a single category.
+The RC should not have an option to store or export it to external devices but must have access to view and delete it.

+## d.
+Biometric capture:
+Since due to non-availability of external devices, biometric details are stubbed while creating a packet.
+Biometric details like Fingerprint (4+4+2), IRIS (1+1) and Face photo.
+Except applicant photo, all other details are stubbed.Also the biometric details are placed as CBEFF file format in the packets.

+## e.
+Preview
+After user has captured all the information, the application will display the preview screen where the user and resident will re-verify for correctness of information.
+If something needs to be changed, using Edit option the user will change the value and complete the registration capture process

+## f.
+Registration Authentication
+The final step to create a packet is by authenticating it with RO credentials.
+The packets which have biometric exception information will need supervisor credentials for authenticating it.
+Upon successful authentication, the packet will get created and stored in the default configured path.

+# EOD Process:
+In EOD process, the user can either approve a packet or reject with reasons.
+The list of reason to reject will come from master data and this can be achieved by sync job.
+Only supervisor will have access to EOD process.
+Once supervisor logged in and start to approve the packet.
+Before approving, all pending approval packets are available in "Pending approval" queue.
+Select a packet / group of packets and user can approve / reject based on necessity.

+# Upload Packets:
+Click the upload button and all the internal approved packets will get uploaded and moved to the server.
+The UI will display the uploaded status whether it is uploaded successfully or not.

+# Packet Validation:
+## a.
+Basic Checks:
+1. Packet store folder and packet availability
+2. Acknowledgement
+3. Packet is encrypted or not

+## b.
+Advanced checks:
+1. Decrypt the packet using the utility and verify the packet structure like availability of Demo, Bio, HMAC, Documents uploaded, Exception info, Supervisor and RO info

 **<GITA - context setting and high level approach continues here>**

 Reg Client Automation Approach